zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/container_insights/_index.md

   ![Screenshot extension pods on cluster](./04.png)

-- Verify under the Alert rules tab on alerts section of the Azure Arc-enabled Kubernetes cluster that the alert rules are correctly installed.
+- Verify under the Alert rules tab on alerts section of the Azure Arc-enabled Kubernetes cluster that the alert rules are correctly created.

   ![Screenshot showing Azure Portal with Azure Arc-enabled Kubernetes resource alerts rules](./05.png)